AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-presentations.md

 ---
 description: Learn how to export a full table to a cloud location.
 keywords: Analysis Workspace
-title: Generate PowerPoint presentations from Workspace reports
+title: Generate presentations from Workspace reports
 feature: Curate and Share
 role: User
+hide: yes
+hidefromtoc: yes
 ---
-# Generate PowerPoint presentations from Workspace reports {#generate-powerpoint}
+# Generate presentations from Workspace reports {#generate-powerpoint}

 <!-- markdownlint-disable MD034 -->